cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Disagree
         - answer: Strongly disagree
     - statement: "9.
-My school has a clear policy on smartphone use, created in consultation with the parent body.9. "
+My school has a clear policy on smartphone use, created in consultation with the parent body. "
       responses:
         - answer: Strongly agree
         - answer: Agree